Microbiology and Immunology

 DasSarma, S. and DasSarma, P. 2015.
 Gas Vesicle Nanoparticles for Antigen Display.
 Vaccines 3:686-702.

-MIT Margaret MacVicar Leadership Award
+MIT Margaret MacVicar Leadership Award for Climate Action

 The DasSarma laboratory was established in 1986, soon after the discovery of the Archaea.
 Since then, we have been studying these novel microbes and their mechanisms of adaptation to challenging habitats, including extreme environments and the human microbiome.
 We use a combination of genetics, genomics, bioinformatics, transcriptomics, and other approaches to address problems of fundamental importance.
 Our favorite model organism is Halobacterium sp.
 NRC-1, a salt-loving, radiation-resistant, and desiccation-tolerant archaeon that is easy to culture in the lab and genetically tractable.